Samsung/TizenRT/docs/HowToPortTizenRTOnWiFiChipset.md

 #### 2. Interfacing the WiFi Driver to the network stack
 In TizenRT, the *netif* structure links the WiFi Driver to the overlying network layer.
 Netif creation and initialization should follow immediately after WiFi Driver initialization.
-Inside the *\<board\>_wlan.c* file, this can be implemented as a three step process
+Inside the *\<board\>_wlan.c* file, this can be implemented as a three step process:
 1. Allocate memory for LWIP's netif structure, and populate its fields with the driver API
 2. Add the netif created in step 1 to TizenRT's runtime environment
 3. Initialize the netif created in step 2, thus completing the interface between LWIP and the WiFi Driver.